Mobile download bandwidth network etiquette for customary content consumption in the right technical environment 2 netiquette tips.

+Streaming in public is not always acceptable.
+Given, large files.
+So, bandwidth consideration limits for mobile have a social element.
+It’s a respect thing.
 Decide which online activities to perform on mobile devices appropriately.
-Millennials with mobile devices.
+Social media users with mobile devices.
 Workers and students with wireless electronics.
 At places with a lot of people on the network.

-Next, refrain from heavy use in a crowd.
+Refrain from heavy use in a crowd.
 After, engage in larger downloads.
 Accordingly, a better experience with a faster connection.
 On the other hand, slow speeds time out of servers.

 Download large files from shared internet connections when network traffic is lowest.
 Then, only a few users.
 Since, shares connection with everyone.
 Thus, allowing others access to the same amount of bandwidth.

-Don’t download big files or stream during peak hotspot times because it slows down the network.
-Prioritise web use based on our needs and wants.
+Don’t download big files or stream during peak hotspot times.
+It slows down the network.
+Prioritise web use based on your needs and wants.

 Mobile Data Saving Infographic

 First, connect to Wi-Fi automatically.
 Hence, won’t need to do it manually.
 Saves you from using plan data whenever your in range of a remembered connection.
 May need to login to an available network on prompt.
 But, it prompts you.
 Next, use Wi-Fi to download large files.
 A setting.
-Also, a personal preference because we can override it.
+Also, a personal preference because you can override it.
 Then, wait until you are on a free connection to do it.

 Turn off apps when not in use.
 Notifications use data services.
 For example, location checking by apps requires data usage.
 Doesn’t do it when the app is off.